Question 44: Multiple donors?

 Example 5 (two different product types): A cord blood unit is infused at the same time as marrow.
 Each product type is considered a separate product.
 The number of products infused is two.

-Question 81: Specify the number of these products intended to achieve hematopoietic engraftment
+Question 78: Specify the number of these product intended to achieve hematopoietic engraftment

-If infusions of additional cells (not intended to product engraftment) were given as a supplemental infusion either prior to the HCT being reported (i.e., prior to clinical Day 0) or shortly after the HCT being reported, the cells must be reported as a product on the Pre-TED Form (Form 2400, question 80) and on a separate Cellular Therapy Product Form (Form 4003).
+If infusions of additional cells (not intended to product engraftment) were given as a supplemental infusion either prior to the HCT being reported (i.e., prior to clinical Day 0) or shortly after the HCT being reported, the cells must be reported as a product on the Pre-TED Form (2400) form and on a separate Cellular Therapy Product (4003) form.

 If additional cells were infused post-HCT, for any reason other than a subsequent HCT or a supplemental infusion as part of the HCT, they should be reported as cellular therapy on the appropriate follow-up form.
 Reporting the additional cells (given pre-HCT and not intended to produce engraftment) on the Form 4003 is the only mechanism the CIBMTR has in place to collect this data and ensure that the quality assurance data is reported to the cord blood banks, if applicable.